 The full list of winners is at here.

-Mike Robinson, Chief Executive of the British Safety Council, said: “The vision of the British Safety Council is that no-one should be injured or made ill through their work – anywhere in the world.
+Mike Robinson, Chief Executive of British Safety Council, said: “The vision of the British Safety Council is that no-one should be injured or made ill through their work – anywhere in the world.
 This requires more than legislation but people committed to health and safety, and increasingly also to workplace wellbeing.
 It is these people who make it a reality and inspire others to create workplaces that are a key force for good.

 “The long list of winners of the International Safety Awards, demonstrates that an increasing number of companies recognise that sensible and proportionate management of health and safety risks is a business enabler, benefiting employees, organisations and society as a whole.
 By celebrating the achievements of the 507 winners of the 2019 International Safety Awards and 61 years of improving health and safety standards around the world, we encourage other organisations to follow their lead and place employees’ health and safety at the heart of their business.”